lfost42/franchise/README.md

 Future Updates:

 - Develop front-end
+- Option to add, modify, and delete locations.
 - Option to upload a new csv file and run the algorithm on it.
 - Consume an API for mapping purposes.
 - Display locations on a map.
 - Display algorithm results on a map.
-- Add an option to exclude stores from the list of locations.
 - Improve time complexity.
 - Add a dashboard
+- Option to export dashboard results.

+DASHBOARD

+- Number locations in file.
+- Average distance between each location.
+- Mean distance between each location.
+- Top 5 pairs of locations that are furthest apart from each other.
-- Option to dashboard results.
+- Option to export dashboard results.

 ## OPEN REQUIREMENTS
 MVP